brandur/sorg/content/drafts/job-drain.md

 end
 ```

-It's not easy to spot, but if you're running a reasonably
+It's not easy to spot, but if your job queue is fast, the
-fast job queue, that background job is likely to fail.
-A
+job enqueued by `queue_job()` is likely to fail.
+A worker
-worker starts running it before its enclosing transaction
+starts running it before its enclosing transaction is
-is committed, and it fails to access data that it assumed
+committed, and it fails to access data that it expected to
-would be available.
+be available.

-As an easy example, imagine `db_op1` inserts a user record.
+As an easy example, imagine `db_op1()` inserts a user
-`queue_job` puts a job in the queue to add that user's
+record. `queue_job()` puts a job in the queue to retrieve
-email address (along with a unique internal ID) to an email
+that record, and add that user's email address (along with
+a unique internal ID) to an email whitelist managed by an
-whitelist managed by an external service.
-A background
+external service.
+A background worker dequeues the job, but
-worker tries to do that work, but finds that the user
+finds that the user record it's looking for is nowhere to
-record is nowhere to be found in the database.
+be found in the database.

 !fig src="/assets/job-drain/job-failure.svg" caption="A job failing because the data it relies on is not yet committed."